 “Initial resilience appears to now be worn away with the wider lack of business confidence now directly impacting new projects and investments….Away from [strategic business change projects aligned with cost reduction] organisations may find themselves with fewer projects (both internal and client driven) but with a pool of Project Managers.

 However, the article goes on to argue that making project managers redundant is not a cost effective use of our skills (thanks!!).
-While you’d expect that attitude from a recruitment firm they do have a point (as opposed to the last time I commented on their ‘research’, which didn’t).
+While you’d expect that attitude from a recruitment firm they do have a point.
 Changing businesses, even if that means closing offices, making things smaller, focusing on strategic, revenue generating stuff, is all things that we are supposed to be good at.
 And if we do all that and do it well, we are valuable assets to struggling organisations, even if you do have to pay handsomely for all that skill.

-Craig Brown, a much more independent observer than Wellingtone, also commented recently that as a profession, we do good things.
+Craig Brown also commented recently that as a profession, we do good things.
 Apparently, we work in “an industry populated by a large number of high quality people.”
 Thanks, Craig!